13 FAQs about directors' queries in a private company.

-- We have seven directors - do they all have to be present at board meetings, and vote?
+- Do all directors have to be present and vote at board meetings?

-- Are board meeting minutes valid if the chairperson has signed them without the approval of the rest of the board.
-Are they valid?
+- Are board meeting minutes valid if the chairperson has signed them without the approval of the rest of the board?

 1. Are we required to appoint a chair of the board?

 This depends on what your company’s articles of association say.
 A company’s articles of association usually say that the board may (but does not have to) appoint someone to act as the chairperson of the company generally, but that a person must chair each meeting of the board.
-More specifically, they usually say:

-- If it does, that person chairs every board meeting they attend (if they are willing to act) but the other directors may terminate their appointment at any time
+- if the board appoints a chairperson, that person chairs every board meeting they attend (if they are willing to act) but the other directors may terminate their appointment at any time

 The chairperson should also be able to provide impartial advice and support to the other directors (including the chief executive in larger companies) in discharging their roles and responsibilities, and to the board as a whole.
 The chairperson, like any other director, must always act to promote the success of the company (even if that means making decisions, taking action, etc on behalf of the company that conflict with their own interests) and their advice and support will reflect that.